One more death recorded in Chichester

-There was one more coronavirus death recorded in the latest 24-hour period in Chichester.
+There was one more coronavirus death recorded over the weekend in Chichester.

-However, due to a technical issue the number of Covid-19 deaths reported in England is lower than expected in the most recent update.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Chichester.